jpaine126/Inverted_Pendulum_Control_Demo/README.md

 K_I = 1     % Integral Gain
 K_D = 1     % Derivative Gain
 ```

+On line 124 there are a couple other parameters that can be changed pertaining to the antiwind up  on the integrator term (`antiwindupmode, control_limit`).
+This shouldn't need to be changed at all, but you can experiment with making the control action weaker with the antiwindup turned off, to see why it is necessary in the first place.

 ##### Linear Quadratic Regulator

 The LQR has three parameters that can be tuned to change the controller response. q11 and q33 represent the relative cost of the associated state in the system, and r represents the cost of the control force, meaning that a higher value causes the controller to react more strongly to that state.
 Individual gains can be manually set to zero after calculation to see the effect of eliminating the cost of that state.